 The majority of the Group's activities are carried out in the eurozone.
-Outside Europe, the Riyadh subway project in Saudi Arabia got underway in 2013.
-In 2014 and 2016, the company closed forward exchange contracts for the Riyadh metro project, hedging the currency risk on future cash flows in USD until early 2020 and an on balance sheet hedge terminated by the end of 2022.
-Currency risk on foreign subsidiaries' shareholders' equity and on long-term loans granted to these subsidiaries, known as the translation risk, is not hedged, with the exception of Antea USA.
+Currency risk on foreign subsidiaries' shareholders' equity and on long-term loans granted to these subsidiaries, known as the translation risk, is not hedged.

 Credit Risk

 Given that a large number of our clients are public-sector organizations (governments), our exposure to credit risk is minimal.
 For projects above a certain value for private-sector clients, credit risk is also a factor in the assessment of the contract.
 Aside from that, billing for contracts (in advance) is based on project progress.
 The available cash and cash equivalents are held with credit-worthy banking institutions.